Adel St John The Baptist

 To support our teaching we have adopted the White Rose Maths schemes of learning which, as well as the above, ensure full coverage of the curriculum and deeper learning of strands within, spending longer blocks of time on each.
 Ensuring a deeper understanding for all and with an early emphasis on number.
 Each year has its own overview to follow and is aware of what came before in the previous year to ensure spiralling of each strand up the school and no repetition.

 The children have access to a wealth of resources.
 In EYFS children use numicon, number blocks, dice, and a host of objects for counting, weighing and measuring.
 Examples of their use of number is kept in a photo album for all to peruse.
 The access to manipulatives is replicated throughout the school with varying complexity.
 From Autumn term 2 children in Year 2 are introduced to Mathletics, a home learning computer programme, which they the access up until the end of year 6.
 A minimum of 3 assignments are set each week and results monitored by the class teacher.
 The children also have access to TTRockstars an app that allows children to develop and practise their multiplication skills from Year 2 up they access this at least 3 x per week in school alone.
 There are regular leader board updates and termly inter house competitions.
 In KS1 children also have access to 1 minute maths, an app linked to WRM for short daily arithmetic practice.
+School wide maths investigations are held every half term to encourage children to see the benefit of maths outside of the classroom.

 Teaching Strategy